MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaContactServiceProvisioningError.md

 ## SYNOPSIS
 Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from an orgContact object .
 Supports $filter (eq, not, for isResolved and serviceInstance).

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgContactServiceProvisioningError](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgContactServiceProvisioningError?view=graph-powershell-1.0)

 ## SYNTAX